PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 4) DESCRIPTION - free text: organization name, release date, web site, comments;

-5) URL to the data (optional) - can be file://, http://, ftp://, classpath:;
+5) URL to the Data (optional) - can be file://, http://, ftp://, classpath:;
 - when no 'extension' or it is not '.zip' or '.gz', - means data to be saved as
   $CPATH2_HOME/tmp/IDENTIFIER.VERSION.EXT and processed "as is" (no unpacking);
 - empty or a fake URL (e.g., "foo.zip" or ".gz", to force unzip) is accepted, because